-Approaches to learning General IB Grade Descriptors A + Has an excellent approach towards learning Grade 7 (Excellent) Produses high-quality, frequently innovative work.
+Α pproaches to learning General IBDP Grade Descriptors for Attainment A+ Has an excellent approach towards learning Grade 7 (Excellent) Produses high-quality, frequently innovative work.
 Communicates comprehesive, nuansed understanding of concepts and contexts.
 Consistenly demonstrates sophisticated critical thinking.
-Frewuently transfers knowledge and scills with independence and expertise in a varyety of complex and real-world situations. Α Has a very good approach towards learning Grade 6 (Very good) Produses high-quality, occasionally innovative work.
-Communicate understanding of concepts and contexts.
-Demonstrates critical and thinking frequently with sophistication.
-Uses knowledge and skills in unfamiliar classroom and real-world situations, often with independent of the context of the communicate understanding of concepts and contexts.
-Demonstrates critical and the context of the B+ Has many of the habits of a good learner Grade 5 (Good) Produses generally high-quality work.
+Frewuently transfers knowledge and scills with independence and expertise in a varyety of complex and real-world situations.
+A Has a very good approach towards learning Grade 6 (Very good) Produses high-quality, occasionally innovative work.
+Communicates extensive understanding of concepts and contexts.
+Demonstrates critical and creative thinking frequently with sophistication.
+Uses knowledge and skills in familiar and unfamiliar classroom and real-world situations, often with independence.
+B+ Has many of the habits of a good learner Grade 5 (Good) Produses generally high-quality work.
 Communicates secure understanding of concepts and contexts.
 Demonstrates critical and creative thinking, sometimes with sophistication.
 Uses knowledge and skills in familiar classroom and real-world situations and, with support, some unfamiliar real-world situations. В Shows some of the habits of a good learner, but needs to develop them further Grade 4 (Satisfactory) Produses good-quality work.
-Communicates basic understanding of most concept and contexts with few misunderstandings and minor gaps.
+Communicates basic understanding of most concepts and contexts with few misunderstandings and minor gaps.
 Often demonstrates basic critical and creative thinking.
-Uses knowledge and skills with some flexibility familiar classroom situations, but requires support in unfamiliar situations.
+Uses knowledge and skills with some flexibility in familiar classroom situations, but requires support in unfamiliar situations.
 C+ Approach to learning can often be a barrier to further progress Grade 3 (Mediocre) Produses work of an acceptable quality.
 Communicates basic understanding of many concepts and contexts with occasionally significant misunderstandings of gaps.
 Begins to demonstrate some basic critical and creative thinking.
 Is often inflexible in the use of knowledge and skills, requiring support even in familiar classroom situations. С Approach to learning is poor and needs improvement Grade 2 (Poor) Produses work of limited quality.
 Expresses misunderstandings or significant gaps in understanding for many concepts and contexts.
 Infrequently demonstrates basic critical or creative thinking.
 Generally inflexible in the use of knowledge and skills, infrequently applying knowledge and skills.
 Grade 1 (Very poor) Produses work of very limited quality.
-Conveys many significant misunderstanding or lacks understanding of most concepts and contexts.
+Conveys many significant misunderstandings or lacks understanding of most concepts and contexts.
 Very rarely demonstrates critical or creative thinking.
 Very inflexible, rarely using of knowledge or skills.